FAFEN questions neutrality of caretaker setup

 2. All members of the caretaker setup must give a public and legal undertaking that they will not participate in any election or by-election for at least two years after relinquishing their responsibilities.

-3. All members of the caretaker setup who are holding an elected office must relinquish it immediately.
+3. All members of the caretaker government who are holding an elected office must relinquish it immediately.

 4. Caretaker setup shall also include women and minority members in a fair proportion.